Set 11 | 501 - 550

 (N.) (उपाधिकारी)

-Example: The deputy handled the responsibilities in the manager’s absence.
+Sentence: The deputy handled the responsibilities in the manager’s absence.

 Unable to think clearly because of a mental illness